-Center staff helped us think through the related medical and ethical issues on relatively short notice and with a thoughtfulness and compassion that otherwise had not been evident in our efforts to be an ardent advocate for this family facing life-threatening choices and whose needs and medical condition went unheard.
+Center staff helped us think through the related medical and ethical issues on relatively short notice and with thoughtfulness and compassion.
+We became an ardent advocate for this family facing life-threatening choices and whose needs and medical condition went unheard.